nevermined-io/subgraph/README.md

 ```
 Copyright 2020 Keyko GmbH
-This product includes software developed at
-BigchainDB GmbH and Ocean Protocol (https://www.oceanprotocol.com/)

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.